opentwin-CH/opentwin/README.md

 # opentwin
-Multiplatform open source software for integrating health data for human digital twins.
+A multi-platform open-source solution for integrating human health data into digital twins.